Name says it...

-Commands and Queries have been pals since the term CQRS was introduced.
+Commands and Queries have been pals for a long time now.
 There's a basic difference between them - commands modify the data, and queries retrieve the data.
 They are put together in the context of the Responsibility Segregation because you should avoid mixing the two.
-This applies to all levels of architectures - in code you should not mix these two within a single method, and in distributed applications you should not mix a data retrieval with data modifications.
+This applies to all levels of architectures - in code you should not mix these two within a single method (CQS), and in distributed applications you should not mix a data retrieval with data modifications (CQRS).

 There are some exceptions to this rule, but those are rather extensions and not exceptions, which means that these variations can leave side by side.
 In general, mix is achieved by introducing a Facade over Commands and Queries, and it's called different things at different levels of architectures.
 In code, a Fluent Interfaces can expose a method that both modifies and returns the data, and this would be the Facade over Commands and Queries - this method calls existing commands and queries purely for the caller's convenience.
 In SOA, the Service Composability attribute allows defining yet another service operation that calls two other existing service operations - one being a command and another being a query.
 Again, these are extensions and not exceptions, so don't make it a habit to transform regular Commands and Queries into such mixes at all times.
 Resort to these only when necessary, otherwise always try to settle with the regular segregation of Commands and Queries.